binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/VPN-server.md

 All the networks that should be accessible from the VPN must:

 - be "peered" to the `shared` base-network VPC
-- its CIDR has to be added to the "Pritunl" server
+- their CIDR have to be added to the "Pritunl" server

 This Pritunl server will be deployed in an EC2 instance.

-Note this instance can be started/stopped in an scheduled fasion, see [here](/user-guide/playbooks/schedule-start-stop-ec2) for more info.
-Note also that if the instance is stopped when it is started again the IP will change.
-So, to keep the IP between runs, an EIP should be used.
+Note this instance can be started/stopped in an scheduled fashion, see [here](/user-guide/playbooks/schedule-start-stop-ec2) for more info.
+(Note also, if no EIP is being used, when the instance is stopped and then started again the IP will change.)

 These are the steps: